 I think a comprehensive guide explaining all the most common questions related to this topic would be better.
 So let’s dive right in!

-Buddhism is a religion.
-However, it is a religion that does not attach importance to a divine creator, i.e. it isn’t theistic.
+Buddhism is a religion that does not attach importance to a divine creator, i.e. it isn’t theistic.
 Buddhists believe in karma which is a cycle of cause and effect.

 Buddhism is actually a philosophy and a way of life.
 It comes from Nepal and it was started by a man named Siddhartha Gautama.
 He was later called